2024-learn/dns-deep-dive/README.md

     - The authoritative name server provided the final answer in a DNS request
     - Linguistically, a domain refers to a sphere of influence governed by an entity that exercises over that domain and is tasked with certain responsibilities
     - In the context of DNS, domain is a particular slice of the protocol's namespace where there is somebody with the authority to manage that segment and with the responsibility to provide answers to DNS requests made for that very segment
     - The entire name hierarchy is divided into such segments of authority.
-DNS uses a globally distributed system of databases and that system works in conjuction with an equally distributed system os authorities
+DNS uses a globally distributed system of databases and that system works in conjunction with an equally distributed system of authorities
-    - This herarchical authority structure complements the heirachical name structure in DNS and it is not necessary for a different authority to exist at each level of the hierarchy.
-As in many cases, a single authority may manage a section of the namespace the spans more than one level of the structure. e.g. ICANN manages the root servers and the .int TLD.
+    - This hierarchical authority structure complements the hierarchical name structure in DNS and it is not necessary for a different authority to exist at each level of the hierarchy.
+As in many cases, a single authority may manage a section of the namespace that spans more than one level of the structure. e.g. ICANN manages the root servers and the .int TLD.
     - In short, the authoritative name server is the one holding the DNS name database specific to the requested domain and the one that will complete the name resolution process by providing the IP address mapped to the domain name we have typed in our browser.

 ### 2. __Name Resolution:__